-Wandering through the garden collecting flowers is a simple pleasure that never fails to brighten the day.
-We try to maintain a natural biosystem so that slow worms, toads and common lizards all help us to keep the slugs and snails in check.
+We try to maintain a natural biosystem that encourages slow worms, toads and common lizards to help us keep the slugs and snails in check.
 Chemicals are not allowed.
-The occasional hedgehog passes through, and many bees and butterflies visit the wild flowers that we try not to disturb as they were all in the garden long before we arrived.
+The occasional hedgehog passes through, and many bees and butterflies visit the cultivated and wild flowers that we grow.